Mac Tutorials

 Step 4.
 Click Quit one more time

-Activity Monitor gives you all kinds of information about what’s running on your Mac.
-And you can focus on each process to get a summary of what it is and what it’s doing.
-If you’re having issues with your Mac running slowly or unpredictably, this information might help you to find the app or background process that’s causing the slowdown.
+If you read the Mac Activity Monitor, you’ll see all kinds of information about what’s running on your Mac.
+When you’re having issues with your Mac running slowly, this information might help you find the app or background process that’s causing the slowdown.

 Here’s how to inspect a process on Mac:

-2. This will open a new window with a few tabs.
-In the Memory tab, you’ll be able to see how much RAM the process is using
+2. This will open a new window.
+In the Memory tab, you’ll see how much RAM the process is using.

-3. Click Statistics to see a range of technical information, including the number of threads a process is using
+3. Click Statistics to see a view of technical information, including the number of threads a process is using.

 4. The Open Files and Ports tab shows exactly what the name says.
-You can see exactly which files an is using at any given time
+You can see which files an app is using at any given time.

-5. If you click next to Parent Process, it will open up another window, with details about that process.
+5. If you click the Parent Process, it’ll open up another window with details about that process.

 The purposes of using Activity Monitor can be different, and this time, you see its window showing the way to learn more about ongoing processes